Dâra: Life

 Following the annexation, Dâra participated along the British during the Lushai Rising.
 While the British dealt with resistance, Dâra managed communication and capturing of chiefs.
 Shakespear noted that Dâra's balance of local Mizo customs and British government structure was an indispensable trait.
 This allowed Dâra to help the British capture the chiefs, Lalthuama, Vansanga, Zakapa and Zaduna.
 In reward for his services, Dâra was awarded the Lushai Expedition silver medal.
 He was rewarded with two sial that were confiscated from Zaduna as a token of thanks from the British government.
 In the Lushai Rising, when Shakespear and Dâra were besiged in Vansanga's villahge of Chipphir, they were invited by Vansanga's mother to establish terms.
 However, Dâra cautioned Shakespear about the deception of Mizo chiefs.
 The force was ambushed upon arriva,l but Shakespear led an assault on the village and captured it.
 Another incident during the Lushai rising concerned the village of Lungrung.
 Dâra advised shakespear that any attempt to attack would lead to their deaths.
 The villagers mocked the British force for attacking from a superior highland position that overlooked them.
 They asked for Shakespear to meet them alone to make peace terms.
 The British shot a few rounds but missed due to the difficult angle and positioning.
 The villagers threatened to take both Shakespear and Dâra's heads.
 However, while they were distracted, Shakespear's engineers reconnoitred a route and initiated a rear ambush, leading to the scattering and capture of the village.
 Dâra encouraged Shakespear to capture chiefs to curb the Lushai Rising.
-He concoted a plan to capture Chief Vansanga who was the most powerful in the south at the time.
+He concocted a plan to capture Chief Vansanga who was the most powerful in the south at the time.
 Using his communication and intelligence on Vansanga, Shakespear and Dâra approached the small village in the middle of the night where Plowden and Dâra captured Vansanga who was drunk asleep.
 Dara was also one of the two interpreters who testified against Charles Stewart Murray for his sexual misconduct that led to Zakapa's participation in the Lushai Rising, while British officers whitewashed it.

 Across the British colonial era in Mizoram, several officers and administrators praised Dâra's services.
 As a final reward, he was offered either or the chiefship of a village.
 While Dâra originally took the money his wife reprimanded him for not choosing chieftainship which grants several privileges for life.
 Dâra hurried back with the money and exchanged his reward for chieftainship.
 His petition was accepted and Dâra was proclaimed chief of Pukpui.